sreeramsunkara/TAS-Workshop-CAH-Prerequisites/README.md

 # VMware Tanzu Application Service Workshop

-- We need you to carry out a few steps in preparation for the July 22nd Workshop
+- We need you to carry out a few workshop prerequisite steps in preparation for the July 22nd Tanzu Application Service Workshop

 #
-### Technical Pre-Requisites
+### Sign-up using the Progress Worksheet

 - You should be able to access this [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing)